![[BOTTOM]](to-bottm.gif)

 this matter.

-- If the defendant elects to have a hearing in person, the Trial Board shall, by telephone
+c.
+If the defendant elects to have a hearing by Telephone Conference Call, the Trial

-Conference Call, determine the date and place of the hearing, and the Secretary shall
+Board shall determine the date and time of the hearing.
+The Secretary shall promptly

-promptly advise the defendant of the date and place of the hearing, with the assurance
+advise the defendant of the date and time of the hearing, with the assurance that the

-that the defendant may personally appear in his/her own defense and bring witnesses if
+defendant may personally speak in his/her own defense and include witnesses if he/she so

-he/she so desires.
-Said hearing in person shall be held not less than three (3) weeks nor
+desires.
+Said hearing by Telephone Conference Call shall be held not less than three (3)

-more than six (6) weeks from the date of election.
+weeks nor more than six (6) weeks from date of election.
+Any substantiating documentation

-written or stated verbally shall be kept.
+submitted in written form and notarized.
 When the hearing is completed and a verdict

 transcript of the hearings.
 Any member requesting access to the transcript must be given